tmobaird/dv/old/README.md

-td done "item"         # marks as done td undone "item"       # marks as not done td edit                # opens current context todo list in $EDITOR td context             # shows current context td context "new"       # sets context to new td schedule            # shows the schedule or generates it if not saved td schedule --generate # refreshes the last schedule
+td done "item"         # marks as done td undone "item"       # marks as not done td edit                # opens current context todo list in $EDITOR td schedule            # shows the schedule or generates it if not saved td schedule --generate # refreshes the last schedule
 ```